 Though we saw one group of drunk American chicks wandering past our mezcal bar while we were there, they were the exception to the rule.
-This magical desert town has an energy that attracts people who are looking for inspiration, and thrive in mystery and ambiguity.
+This magical desert town has an energy that attracts people who are looking for inspiration, who thrive in mystery and ambiguity.
 Not much English is spoken.
 The liquor is hard.
 The food is spicy.
-The sun is harsh, and the nights are cool.
+The sun is harsh, and the large hacienda doors have secrets behind them.

 Or, don’t pack much and leave room for shopping.
 I support either approach.

 Some helpful guidelines:

 Get creative.
 With such a vibrant community of artists and textile makers — both local and expats — the fashion vibe is artisanal and patterned, but with subtlety.
 Oaxaca is also quite socialist and anti-establishment, so I would leave any products with logos at home.
 From Adidas to Louis Vuitton, that will not impress here.

 Layers.
 It’s the desert, an area where you sweat during the day and shiver at night, so come prepared.

 Natural materials.
 Oaxacan artisans and artists have a reverence for natural materials, especially cotton, wool and leather.
 On a more practical level, you don’t want to be wearing polyester (itchy and bad for your girl parts), rayon viscose (attracts and retains B.O.), acrylic (same), or pleather (sticks to your skin, falls apart quickly).
 Merino wool wicks away moisture and lets go of odor in all temperatures (more on why I love wool), cotton is healthy for your skin for a whole day on planes, silk is lightweight and healthy for your skin, hemp is strong and long-lasting, as is linen, and artisan-made leather accessories will last.